 - Historical information on the amount of students that have been employed by your company or department in recent years

 - An approximate number of students your company might or intend to hire over the next fiscal year

 Students will need the following information before starting their application:

-- Proof of registration in a Canadian post-secondary institution (unofficial transcript is suffice)
+- Proof of enrollment in a Canadian post-secondary institution (unofficial transcript is sufficient)

 - An updated resume

-Visit our resources page for our FAQ, toolkits and program guides.
+Visit our website resources for our FAQ, toolkits and program guides.

 For more information contact us: email@example.com

 This project is funded by the Government of Canada’s Student Work Placement Program